ddemkiw/Boris_Bikes/README.md

 ## Collaborators

-This week I paired with the lovely Emily Sas, from whome I learned a great deal.
+This week I paired with the lovely Emily Sas, from whom I learned a great deal.
 We managed to finish the project in the allotted 3 days, which is always a minor Makers Academy miracle!

 - Emily Sas (https://github.com/emilysas)